joelchan/notes/discourse-graph/patterns/PTN - discourse graph.md

         - ### Structure

-            - In this model, we create and update three basic kinds of artifacts in the [[synthesis]] process:
+            - In this model, we create and update three basic kinds of artifacts in the [[synthesis]]

                 1. **SYNTHESIS** notes